Support

 What is PCI DSS Compliance and why do businesses need it?

 PCI DSS (Payment Card Industry Data Security Standard) is a set of security standards established by major payment card brands to ensure the secure handling of cardholder data.
-It applies to any business that processes, stores, or transmits payment card information.
+It applies to any business that handles payment processing, specifically when processing, storing, or transmitting payment card information

 The primary goal of PCI DSS compliance is to protect customer data and prevent fraud.
 By adhering to these standards, businesses can enhance their security measures and reduce the risk of data breaches, financial losses, and reputational damage.